Skip to content

 Blueprint command reference

-What /build Does at Each Step
+What /build Does in Each Phase

-Step 1: Requirements
+Phase 1: Requirements

 What happens: